vegettoGit/Learning-collection/C++/Pointers/README.md

 * There are open source implementations of a lock-free `std::atomic<std::shared_ptr<T>>`
   * Anthony Williams's implementation (proof of concept), author of C++ Concurrency in Action.
   * Folly's implementation by Dave Watson (production).
-  * Vladislav Tyulbashev's implementation (prrof of concept).
+  * Vladislav Tyulbashev's implementation (proof of concept).
 * Lock-free implementation of `std::atomic<std::shared_ptr<T>>`:
   * The control block pointer and the refcount need to be updated as a single operation.
   * We need a `double compare-and-swap`, for which we don't really have an operation on any modern CPU.